ryuichiueda/emcl/README.md

 The expansion resetting had been used in the classical RoboCup 4-legged robot league as a robust localization mechanism since the robots had made frequent localization errors[^2].
 This method expands the distribution of particles when the robot suffers surprising sensor data.
 This mechanism is effective toward skidding and small range kidnaps of robots.

+## to do

+I forgot to consider the case where the poses of the sensor and the robot are different.
+WTF.
+I will fix this problem soon.

 ### demo movies

 [![](https://img.youtube.com/vi/X4zXKi0mr0I/0.jpg)](https://www.youtube.com/watch?v=X4zXKi0mr0I)